-Quotation Marks Covering Multiple ParagraphsWhen a quotation has multiple paragraphs, use a quotation mark at the start of each paragraph (to remind readers that they're still reading a quotation) but not at the end of the paragraphs except the last one.
-For example:
+Quotation Marks Covering Multi-Paragraph QuotationWhen a quotation has multiple paragraphs, use a quotation mark at the start of each paragraph (to remind readers that they're still reading a quotation), but do not use a quotation mark at the end of the paragraphs except the last one.

 Examples of Quotation Marks Used with Multi-Paragraph QuotationsIn 1912, the publisher Arthur C. Fifield sent Gertrude Stein the following rejection letter shortly after receiving her manuscript for The Making of Americans:

 "I am only one, only one, only one.
 Only one being, one at the same time.
 Not two, not three, only one.
 Only one life to live, only sixty minutes in one hour.
 Only one pair of eyes.
 Only one brain.
 Only one being.
 Being only one, having only one pair of eyes, having only one time, having only one life, I cannot read your M.S. three or four times.
 Not even one time.
 Only one look, only one look is enough.
 Hardly one copy would sell here.
 Hardly one.
 Hardly one.